Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

          - `The Network Status Agent specializes in answering inquiries about the current operational status of Verizon’s network.
 It has access to up-to-date data about nodes sites, and services—such as cell towers, routers, and backhaul links—summarizes ongoing incidents, and provides a concise overview to the user.`
       5. Click Create

-   - Explore the Agent screen
+   - Take some time to fully Explore the Agent screen
         ![alt text](images/wxo_agent3.png)
-     1. Profile
-        - LLM
-        - Agent Style
-        - Voice
-     2. Knowledge
-     3. Toolset
-     4. Behavior
-     5. Channels
-     6. Chat
    #
    #
    #